HONEY VARIeTIES

 Coastal Wildflower:

-2018 was a harsh year in the Santa Monicas -- Late rains, cold spring time temperatures, and prolonged drought conditions have contributed to a low honey supply.
+2024 was a harsh year in the Santa Monicas -- Late rains, cold spring time temperatures, and prolonged drought conditions have contributed to a low honey supply.
 However, drought time honey often has a stronger and more unique taste profile than years with abundant honey flow.

 A drought summer of native mountain bloom from the ridges of the Santa Monica mountains.
 This area was completely burned by the 2018 Woolsey fire and therefore represents the last harvest from those mountains of these mature chaparral plants for the foreseeable future.
-Nectar is Sage, Laurel Sumac, and Toyon berry.
+Nectars are a mix of Sage, Laurel Sumac, Toyon berry, Buckwheat, and Oak honey dew.

-A wildflower blend of the bees living on the coast in Malibu made between the months of March, April, and May 2019.
+A wildflower blend of the bees living on the coast in Malibu made between the months of March, April, and May 2024.
 It includes a mix of coastal wildflowers (mustard and wild radish) and berry nectars such as raspberry, blackberry, blueberry.